snowdrop4/tanmatsu/README.md

 # About

-Declarative TUI (Terminal User Interface) library, with layout features modelled after modern web components.
+Declarative TUI (Terminal User Interface) library, with layout features modelled after modern CSS.

 Widget objects can be created by defining a class that inherits from the desired widget class.